 On the other hand, intrinsic stains are those that have soaked into the tubules and overall tooth enamel, making them “inside” stains (so to speak.)
 Intrinsic stains can also form while your teeth are developing, as a result of anatomical changes or excess minerals in your diet.
 When coffee stains are still extrinsic, they’re easier to clean off.
 But intrinsic stains are harder to get rid of.

 For simplicity’s sake, we’ll talk about the most effective methods for reducing and eliminating extrinsic tooth stain, since it’s something you can do on your own.

-Scheduling regular cleanings with your dental hygienist is the fastest and easiest way to get rid of coffee stains on your teeth.
-The hygienist has a powered polishing tool that can quickly buff away stains in a matter of seconds.
+Scheduling regular professional dental cleanings with your dental hygienist is the fastest and easiest way to get rid of coffee stains on your teeth.
+The hygienist has a powered polishing tool that can quickly buff away surface stains in a matter of seconds.
 And for tedious ones, they may even use an air polisher (which is a bit more like a power washer that uses tiny particles of polishing powder) to help your teeth look whiter.
 Plus, there’s the fact that plaque and tartar also absorb coffee stains.